opentensor/developer-docs/docs/getting-started/wallets.md

 ### Creating a hotkey using `btcli`

-If you plan to validate or mine in a subnet, then you must create both a coldkey and a hotkey.
+If you plan to validate or mine in a subnet, you must create both a coldkey and a hotkey.

-First create a coldkey as described above in the [Creating a coldkey using `btcli`](#creating-a-coldkey-using-btcli).
-Then provide this coldkey as a parameter to generate a hotkey.
+First, create a coldkey as described above in the [Creating a coldkey using `btcli`](#creating-a-coldkey-using-btcli).
+Then, provide this coldkey as a parameter to generate a hotkey.
 This will pair the hotkey with the coldkey.
 See below.

 Use the below command to generate the hotkey.
 Replace `<my_coldkey>` with the coldkey generated above, and `<my_hotkey>` with a name for your hotkey.